Functional medicine is a systematic science-based approach to identifying, understanding, and resolving the root causes of chronic health conditions.

 That positions functional medicine practitioners at the forefront of scientific understanding of chronic diseases and the latest, most innovative protocols for healing.
 While those in conventional healthcare may still believe that many chronic diseases are incurable, like with autoimmune conditions, functional medicine practitioners are interpreting the research and helping patients get well.

-Each patient is entirely unique in their presentation of symptoms and their underlying factors that contribute to their health challenges.
-From their unique genetics, diet, lifestyle and environmental influences, each treatment plan is tailored to the individual.
+Each patient is entirely unique in their presentation of symptoms and the underlying factors contributing to their health challenges.
+Considering genetics, diet, lifestyle and environmental influences, each treatment plan is tailored to the individual.
 That means that two people with the same diagnosis may get a completely different treatment plan, targeting the root causes of their condition.

 Let’s say that two people see a functional medicine practitioner with similar complaints - an autoimmune condition.
 After a comprehensive health assessment of both patients, the root cause and contributing factors or drivers determined are entirely unique.
 From there, a functional medicine practitioner will create a personalised plan to address each patient’s root cause and drivers.

-In contrast, with conventional care, because the approach is to manage a condition rather than solve it, management treatment in the long term often requires additional treatments, including surgeries, so the cost of healthcare tends to increase over time.
-In addition, people with a chronic health condition see multiple practitioners and are often out of pocket for some specialists and tests not covered by Medicare or private health insurance.
+In contrast, because the conventional care approach is to manage a condition rather than solve it, it often requires additional treatments (long term), including surgeries, so the cost of healthcare tends to increase over time.
+Additionally, people with a chronic health condition see multiple practitioners and are often out of pocket for some specialists and tests not covered by Medicare or private health insurance.

-On top of that, factoring in the years and decades of poor health that limits a person's life (including their careers), the other chronic health problems that arise alongside their main health complaint, premature death, plus the mental and emotional toll that takes from living with illness and the stress of ongoing treatment, the argument that the current healthcare system is value for money quickly crumbles.
+On top of that, factoring in the years and decades of poor health that limits a person’s life (including their careers), the other chronic health problems that arise alongside their main health complaint, premature death, plus the mental and emotional toll of living with illness and the stress of ongoing treatment, the argument that the current healthcare system is value for money quickly crumbles.

 The study states: